WorkerFramework/worker-framework/worker-example/worker-example-container/README.md

 # worker-example-container
 ---
-This is a docker container for the Example Worker.
+This is a docker container for the [Example Worker]https://github.com/WorkerFramework/worker-framework/tree/develop/worker-example/worker-example-container).
 It consists of two sub modules, `build` and `test`.
 The `build` sub-module is responsible for building the worker image and pushing it to docker.
 The example worker uses 'java:8' as a base image.
 The `test` sub-module is responsible for starting containers for the worker and RabbitMQ, assembling the configuration files in the test-configs folder, and running the integration tests.